PowerShell/PSScriptAnalyzer/RuleDocumentation/ProvideDefaultParameterValue.md

 ##How to Fix

-To fix a violation of this rule, please specify a default value for all parameters
+To fix a violation of this rule, please specify a default value for all parameters.

 ##Example